I have breast cancer

-They said the results from the biopsy won’t be available for a day or two, Wednesday or at least by Friday and that they will call with the results.
-As the business day on Wednesday was just about coming to an end my phone rang and it was the doctor telling me that the biopsy came back positive to cancer.
+They said the results from the biopsy won’t be available for a day or two, Wednesday, or at least by Friday, and that they will call with the results.
+As the business day on Wednesday was just about coming to an end my phone rang and it was the doctor telling me that the biopsy came back positive for cancer.
 That was a call I won’t forget.
-I felt so weird like it was happening to someone else.
-Me who just months ago said I believe this is the healthiest that I have ever been in my life.
-I am always the one trying to eat the right foods and make sure to get in exercise at least 5 days but mostly 7 days out of the week.
-I felt like what good has that all been?
-The only thing that I now think is that I am in good shape so I can battle this thing to the fullest.
+I felt so

-So the next thing to have done is a MRI so they can tell exactly how big the tumor is and see if there are defined edges.
+The next thing to have done was an MRI, so they could tell exactly how big the tumor is and see if there are defined edges.

 We met with the surgeon on the 27th of August and I was told that my cancer is stage II invasive ductal carcinoma ER/PR positive.
-(Since the diagnosis what I have heard from a number of people is that if you get breast cancer this is the one you want.
-It is very treatable, they know what drugs target this kind of cancer.)
-The tumor is about 2.8 cm and that there are a dozen or so little satellite spots around it.
-Because of the size of the tumor and the fact that there are the little satellite spots they are going to do a mastectomy.
+(Since the diagnosis, what I have heard from a number of people is that if you get breast cancer, this is the one you want.
+It is very treatable.
+They know what drugs target this kind of cancer.)
+The tumor is about 2.8 cm, and there are a dozen or so little satellite spots around it.
+Because of the size of the tumor, and the fact that there are the little satellite spots, they are going to do a mastectomy.

-That same day they wanted me to have an ultrasound done on my lymph nodes to see if those were affected.
-They found one that they did not like the looks of, so then they wanted to do a FNA (fine needle aspiration).
-Now we need to wait for those results.
-We get them the next day and the results come back positive to cancer cells.
-My doctor now wants to do a CT scan and bone scan to make sure it hasn’t spread any further.
+That same day, they wanted me to have an ultrasound done on my lymph nodes to see if those were affected.
+They found one that they did not like the looks of, so then they wanted to do an FNA (fine needle aspiration).
+Then we needed to wait for those results.
+We got them the next day, and the results come back positive for cancer cells.
+My doctor next wanted to do a CT scan and bone scan, to make sure it hasn’t spread any further.
 The results from that come back clear.
 I was feeling so good that all was clear there.

-Tomorrow I am scheduled to go pick out a wig and get fitted for one.
-I will be starting chemo soon and want to get this all together before my hair starts falling out.
+Tomorrow, I am scheduled to go pick out a wig and get fitted for one.
+I will be starting chemo soon, and want to get this all together before my hair starts falling out.
 Some days I think I don’t want a wig.
-I might like being bald or just a scarf or cap will be fine.
+I might like being bald, or just a scarf or cap will be fine.
 But I guess I want to make sure I have a couple of options.
-Losing my hair isn’t at this point a big deal.
+Losing my hair isn’t, at this point, a big deal.
 I am really interested to see how I will look with no hair.
-After my wig appointment I have a date with a group of survivors.
-I have been invited by a breast cancer survivor to participate in a support group that gathers monthly down in Kenosha.
+After my wig appointment, I have a date with a group of survivors.
+I have been invited by a breast cancer survivor to participate in a support group — Circle of Hope — that gathers monthly down in Kenosha.
 I am really looking forward to meeting my new group of girlfriends.